Crime Prevention Tips

 - Place cars in the garage (if you have one), and unplug garage door openers.

-- Have a trusted neighbor or friend check on your home daily, and maintain a lived-in appearance (collect newspapers/mail, mow the lawn, etc.).
+- Have a trusted neighbor or friend check on your home every day and maintain a lived-in appearance (collect newspapers/mail, mow the lawn, etc.).

 - Use a timer to turn lights and/or radios on and off.

-- Notify your security company, if you have a monitored security system.
+- If you have a monitored security system, notify the company.

 - If you live in an apartment, notify the management.